nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Deadlines are sorted in ascending order by date.

-You can add Deadline A to a project containing Deadline B with the same `DESCRIPTION` and `DATE` as long as Deadline B has been marked as done.

 ##### Adding a deadline to a project: `addD`

 Adds a deadline to a project in CoLAB.